 4. Followup: The final aspect of the consultation is the followup on the case so that we help to guide you through the program and monitor the pet’s response.
 Email support for minor adjustments or modifications to the initial program will also be available for the first two months following your visit.
 If a follow-up in-person visit is required, we will schedule a 50-minute follow-up visit at a reduced fee.
 If you are working with a trainer to assist and guide you in the implementation of the program, we can help guide you in the selection of an appropriate trainer and, with your permission, will communicate our findings and suggestions.

 It is impractical for me to travel to your clinic.
 Can I schedule a telephone consultation?

 Telephone consultations are not available, as you must attend our office in person with your pet in order to establish a legal veterinary client relationship and to be able to fully assess your pet and the problem.

 Therefore, our options are to see you and your pet in person, or to schedule a consultation with your veterinarian, who can then discuss with you our suggestions and findings.
 For telephone consultations we ask that you complete our questionnaire, and that it be submitted to us by your veterinarian, along with the medical history.

-Behaviour questionnaires - to be returned at least 2 days prior to your visit
+Behaviour questionnaires - to be returned at least FOUR days prior to your visit